Saumya4321/Brain-tumor-segmentation/README.md

 #### Uncertainty visualizations for different augmentations
 ![image](https://github.com/user-attachments/assets/40279e84-4411-42e9-b9ad-64ffc4efbd32)

-Horizontal
-Flip and Rotation decreased uncertainty at tumor boundaries.
+From the above images, it can be seen that the data augmentations decrease uncertainty at tumor boundaries to different extents.
 This indicates that these techniques not only improve segmentation accuracy but also enhance the model’s confidence in its predictions.